 WINERIES THAT BOTTLE WINE

-The consortium is responsible for controlling products placed on sale.
-Its appointed inspectors control Sicilia DOC wines on sale, checking that they meet the requirements defined in the production specifications.
-Monitoring activities, in Italy and abroad, are performed in collaboration with the regional office of the Central Inspectorate for Quality Protection and Fraud Repression (Ministry of Agricultural, Food and Forestry Policies), which approves the annual control plan.
+Supervision, in Italy and abroad, is carried out in collaboration with the regional headquarters of the Central Inspectorate for Quality and Fraud Repression (Ministry of Agricultural, Food and Forestry Policies Agriculture), which approves the annual control plan.

-As part of the control activities, wine samples are taken and analysed by the Central Inspectorate for Quality Protection and Fraud Repression’s laboratory in Catania.
-In April 2017, the Sicilia DOC consortium and Prosecco DOC consortium signed an agreement: inspectors appointed by the two consortiums are authorised to control both designations, thus increasing the number of checks performed.
+During the controls, wine samples are taken and analysed by the laboratory of the Central Inspectorate for Quality and Fraud Repression in Catania.
+In April 2017, the Consortium Sicilia Doc, the Consortium Prosecco Doc and the Consortium vini d’Abruzzo signed a bilateral agreement: the vigilance agents of the two consortia are authorised to control both denominations, thus allowing for an increase in checks on the territory.

 The Controlled Designations of Origin, known by the acronym DOC, are used in enology to indicate and certify a quality wine whose characteristics are attributable to the peculiarities of the territory and to the production methods used.